top of page

 Wittgenstein Abecedarium is an experimental documentary film about the life and philosophy of the Austrian philosopher Ludwig Wittgenstein, and his impact on art and culture.

 It premiered at Storey's Field Center in Cambridge, UK on June 30th, 2022, and was shown again by Churchill College, Cambridge University on March 7th, 2023.
-It will be shown at the 45th International Wittgenstein Symposium near Vienna in 2024.
+It was presented at the 45th International Wittgenstein Symposium near Vienna on August 12, 2024.

 "Wittgenstein Abecedarium is a magnificent 'experimental documentary' by the American film maker Jeffrey Hall.
 It explores the life and cultural resonances of Ludwig Wittgenstein.
 But this is far from a cradle-to-grave narrative.
 The film exhibits the multiple cultural forms which engagement with the philosopher has produced, from rock bands playing his words, through TV talking-heads, to footage of Joan Bevan recounting Wittgenstein's last days at her Storey's Way home.
 Jeff spent eighteen months filming in Cambridge, mainly at the Ascension Burial Ground on Huntingdon Road, where the philosopher is the most visited 'resident'.
 Alphabets in turn led Jeff to being entranced by the exquisite and poignant lettering on the hundreds of gravestones at the Burial Ground.
 The film morphs into a multi-dimensional visual celebration of the site of Wittgenstein's last resting place."